 The highest and most prestigious form of degree, doctoral degrees prepare students to be the top experts in their field and oftentimes take several years to accomplish.
 Students typically have to write an intensive dissertation or complete a research project.

-This highly acclaimed, terminal degree can be awarded to students in a number of different studies.
+This highly acclaimed, terminal degree comes in a number of different studies.
 Once earned, the recipient may use the title “Doctor” with their names, and add “Ph.D.” after.

 Also known as the Doctor of Law degree.
 A professional degree awarded to those who sufficiently pass the bar examination.